garrett-sutton/garrett-sutton.github.io/_drafts/engineers-of-victory.md

 place at the right time for any war effort.
-Now add in the fact that though happening in parallel, each theater of war is drastically different (geography, enemy, and consequent planning).
+Now add in the fact that though happening in parallel, each theater of war is drastically different (geography, enemy, necessary weapons, and consequent planning).

 ### social engineering
-I recently heard the world social engineering and how it is used for modern day cybersecurity attacks.
+I recently heard the word social engineering and how it is used in modern day cybersecurity attacks.
 My understanding is that a threat actor decieves someone into doing something that allows them to infiltrate a system.
 This concept is likely old as dirt - people